The-Balance-FFXIV/balance-static/content/jobs/melee/dragoon/basic-guide.md

 #### Buff Duration and Optimal Placement

-If you have decent practice properly delaying your buffs within the GCD, you should, ideally, be able to get nine GCD actions under each cast of Lance Charge, Dragon Sight, and Battle Litany, assuming your gcd is in our ideal Skill Speed window.
+If you have decent practice properly delaying your buffs within the GCD, you should, ideally, be able to get nine GCD actions under each cast of Lance Charge, Dragon Sight, and Battle Litany, assuming your GCD is in our ideal Skill Speed window.
 Otherwise, you will get eight.

 As our rotation is now ten GCDs and our buffs last eight or nine, we want to ideally miss only the weakest actions in our rotation with them - Disembowel or Raiden Thrust - while making sure first that we catch both finishers - Chaos Thrust and Full Thrust - and then that we catch both fourth and fifth hits - Wheeling Thrust and Fang and Claw.
 That said, below is a graph.